 Why did you decide to implement a task tracker?

-At some point, I realized that we could organize the process properly because on paper — this is not the level.
+At some point, I realized that we could organize the process properly, because pen and paper just isn’t good enough

-Sooner or later, any team understands that without additional software, it stops developing.
+Sooner or later, any team realizes that without additional software, it stops growing.

 When there were three or four of us in the team, tasks could be assigned verbally.
-But when we started “fleshing out,” the need for control and planning activities arose.
+But as the company started to grow the need to control and plan our activities arose.

 How did you choose Worksection?